-"A properly fueled body is able to perform better and train harder, which translates into more robust outcomes such as faster speed, greater endurance, and more strength and power," says Noel Williams, MS, RD, CSSD, LD, and performance dietitian for Children's Health℠ Andrews Institute Sports Performance Powered by EXOS.
+"A properly fueled body is able to perform better and train harder, which translates into more robust outcomes such as faster speed, greater endurance, and more strength and power," Brittany Wehrle, a performance dietitian with the Children's Health℠ Andrews Institute Sports Performance Powered by EXOS says.

 Game day meal plan guidelines